todogroup/repolinter/README.md

 Lint open source repositories for common issues.

+## Changes in this fork

+- Possibility to create a GitHub Issue per rule violation (<https://github.com/philips-forks/repolinter/pull/1>)
+- Ability to dynamically pass a ruleset using base64 encoded string (<https://github.com/philips-forks/repolinter/pull/7>)
+- New rule that checks whether a file or directory exists (file-or-directory-existence, <https://github.com/philips-forks/repolinter/pull/19>)
+- New rule that checks if content exists within a file (any-file-contents, <https://github.com/philips-forks/repolinter/pull/18>)
+- Minor optimization if you have a very large repository (lots of commits) so it doesn't do a full checkout. (<https://github.com/philips-forks/repolinter/pull/12>)

+We are working on getting (some) of these changes merged back into upstream.
+Time is a limiting factor here..

 ## Installation

 Repolinter requires [Node.JS](https://nodejs.org/en/) >= v10 to function properly.
 Once Node.JS is installed, you can install Repolinter using `npm`: